 Damian and I walked down the fairly steep hill, with the roar of the falls growing ever closer.
-The “hike” is less than 2/10ths of a mile, but sadly, at the .17 mile mark (give or take a hundredth of a mile), we passed another border marker, bringing us back over into Massachusetts.
+The “hike” is short, but sadly, at the .17 mile mark (give or take a hundredth of a mile), we passed another border marker, bringing us back over into Massachusetts.

 It’s just like how you can enjoy the Horseshoe Falls part of Niagara Falls from New York, when 75% of the falls are in Canada.
 Yeah, just like that.
 (Did you know they stopped the flow over Niagara Falls in 1969?
 Check it out.)

 A total of 100 feet of water cascades down the river, but the main waterfall is probably in the 50 foot range.
 This main waterfall section is quite a sight to behold when it’s flowing heavily.
 It’s loud and majestic – you can really feel the power of the water when you’re there on a good day.
 Mist splashes everywhere and depending on your feelings on the matter and the ambient temperature, that can be pretty fun.

 They were too loud for Damian, it turns out.
 Granted, the area just suffered some epic rains about a week prior, so the falls were particularly impressive during our visit.
 Damian wouldn’t let me put him down, even though he really enjoyed watching the waterfall.
 They mysteries of my child….

 [Almost exactly four years later, Damian still said they were “too loud,” but he had a much better time at their base with his little brother.
 You should still click over to the state park page, if only for more pictures of my brood.]